-Today, Morgan and Chase continue to volunteer for the Teach Them To Fish Foundation as Board of Directors and Youth Advisory Committee members.
-Among other things, they organize and plan fundraisers to raise money for our primary schools for disadvantaged and underprivileged children, and girls at risk for human trafficking in rural Cambodia and Uganda.
-They have participated in numerous overseas humanitarian missions including, but without limitation, traveling to our primary school in Battambang Province, Cambodia, in 2014, to purchase and distribute emergency food, clothing, shoes, and school supplies for students and refugees that fled Thailand during the May 2014 Thai Military Coup and traveling to Siem Reap Province, Cambodia, in 2015, to inspect two prospective sites to build new primary schools, where they also purchased and distributed food for daily breakfasts, clothing, shoes and school supplies for more than 500 children.
-(Depicted on this page are pictures of Morgan and Chase, as young children, on a humanitarian mission in 2010, purchasing non-perishable food items at local markets and boxing relief packages for distribution to bombing victims in Israel.
-We chose to publish these pictures to show that young students, regardless of age, can help underprivileged children whether locally at home or abroad.
-Additionally, Morgan and Chase are our foundation’s spokespersons.
-They advocate for the foundation on our public service announcements aired on national TV including the 2014 Winter Olympics with a renowned Olympic figure ice skater.
+Today, Morgan’s and Chase’s father continues to encourage his children to volunteer for the Teach Them To Fish Foundation as Youth Advisory Committee members.
+Among other things, they participated in staffing fundraisers to help raise money for the foundation’s primary schools for disadvantaged children who do not have schools to attend and save young girls at risk for human trafficking in rural Cambodia and Uganda.
+With their father’s help, Morgan and Chase participated in overseas humanitarian missions including traveling to our primary school in Battambang Province, Cambodia, in 2014, to helped him to distribute emergency food, clothing, shoes, and school supplies for students and refugees that fled Thailand during the May 2014 Thai Military Coup and, during the same trip, traveled to Siem Reap Province, Cambodia, to inspect two prospective sites to build new primary schools, where they also purchased and distributed food for daily breakfasts, clothing, shoes, and school supplies for more than 500 children.
+(Depicted on this page are pictures of Morgan and Chase, as young children, on a humanitarian mission in 2010 with their father, purchasing non-perishable food items at a local market in Jerusalem and boxing relief packages for distribution to bombing victims in Israel.
+We chose to publish these pictures to show that young students, regardless of age, can help disadvantaged children whether locally at home or abroad.
+Additionally, Morgan and Chase advocated for the foundation on public service announcements aired on TV including the 2014 Winter Olympics with a renowned Olympic figure ice skater.

 To learn more about our Youth Advisory Board and how you can volunteer and help change the lives of thousands of orphaned and impoverished children in rural Cambodia and Uganda while enabling girls to attend school for the first time in their lives, and impact future generations to come, read our Get Involved page and email us at info@TeachThemToFish.org.